ibm-cloud-docs/log-analysis/devops/service_keys.md

 # Managing service keys
 {: #service_keys}

-In an {{site.data.keyword.la_full_notm}} instance you can create, delete, and view logging service keys by using the UI.
-You can also create and view logging service keys by using the CLI and API.
+In an {{site.data.keyword.la_full}} instance you can create, delete, and view service keys by using the UI.
+You can also create and view service keys by using the CLI and API.

-A logging service key is a unique code that is passed in an API request to identify the calling application or user.
+A service key is a unique code that is passed in an API request to identify the calling application or user.

 You must use a logging service key to complete any of the following tasks:
 - Export data programmatically
 - Manage views and alerts programmatically by using the Configuration API or Terraform.
+- Configure resources such as groups, archiving, keys by using the Configuration API or Terraform.

-You can enable a maximum of 20 logging service keys for each logging instance.
-To create more than one service key, you have to add additional logging service keys by using the UI.
-You can only create one service key using the API or CLI.
+You can enable a maximum of 20 service keys for each instance.
 {: important}

-If a logging service key does not exist, the first API command sent to {{site.data.keyword.la_full_notm}} will automatically generate a service key.
-{: note}

 ## Prereqs.
 Check your IAM permissions to manage service keys